A

 Internal survey

 Internal surveys are powerful, customizable workflows that help you gather information from people inside your org.
-Use them to learn about your teams’ data and privacy practices — like what types of data a team is collecting, or which cookies your org is using across web pages.
+Use them to learn about your teams’ data and privacy practices — like what types of data a team is collecting or which cookies your org is using across web pages.
 Like third-party assessments, internal surveys are invitation workflows — meaning they’re accessed through a secure invitation link sent directly to a user or group of users.
 You can create, view, and manage your internal surveys at the internal surveys page.

 J